 COVID-19 Staff Vaccination Ambassadors

-We want to recognize and applaud those nursing homes that have a current COVID-19 staff vaccination rate of 75% or greater.
+We want to recognize and applaud those organizations that have a current COVID-19 staff vaccination rate of 75% or greater.
 This is a major accomplishment and something to celebrate.
 To our COVID-19 Staff Vaccination Ambassadors, we applaud you!
-If you have not completed the Great Plains QIN Staff Vaccination Inquiry Form or have updated numbers, please submit.
+If you have not completed the Great Plains QIN Staff Vaccination Inquiry Form or have updated numbers, please submit – links are provided on the right hand side of this page.
 We will continue to update this page as new information becomes available. **All information is self-reported.